AYelland/spag/README.md

 cd spag
 python setup.py develop
 ```
-(`python setup.py install` could also work if `develop` is not working for you)
+(`python setup.py install` could also work(?) if `develop` is not working for you)

-SPAG does have some dependence on packages that might warrent their own installation.
+SPAG does have some dependence on packages that might warrant their own installation in your conda or virtual environment.
+This includes...
+- numpy
+- pandas
+- scipy
+- astropy
+- sqlalchemy
+- seaborn

 If you have any additional questions, please reach out to Alexander Yelland (ayelland@mit.edu).

 ## Structure